kevinmilleryo/set-list-app/README.md

 ![Screenshot](Thrashboisapp.png)

-An app for my bandmates and I to add, upvote, and delete songs to make a practice set list.
+An app for my bandmates and I to add, upvote, downvote and delete songs to make a practice set list.

 https://thrash-boys-set-list-app.herokuapp.com/